-Trying to recover from a controlling relationship is easier said than done, and it’s not really a very short process.
-But at the same time, it isn’t impossible for recovery to happen.
+A relationship of coercive control can leave a deep damaging impression on one’s mind.
+While being physically free is easy, but healing emotionally and mentally is not really a very short process.
+But at the same time, it isn’t impossible for recovery to happen after a controlling relationship.

 It takes a long time to recover from an abusive and controlling relationship.
 Being monitored, isolated, stalked, and abused leaves its mark.
 Below are suggestions for people who have left a relationship of coercive control.
 People who are still in such a relationship should seek help from a domestic violence advocate, even if there is no physical violence.